 NCJW offers the following resources to facilitate both public and private screenings of the film:

-- For smaller private gatherings appropriate for 5-10 people, you can stream the film on Hulu or purchase it on iTunes or Amazon.
+- For smaller private gatherings appropriate for 5-10 people you can purchase the film on iTunes or Amazon.
 Use our House Meeting Facilitation Guide as you plan your event to help build relationships among team members and discover their strengths and leadership potential.

 - For both private and public screenings, we encourage you to use our Birthright: A War Story Film Discussion Guide and reproductive health, rights, and justice action resources to provide a basis for discussion and help deepen your understanding of this critical issue.